Raku/mu/misc/gsoc-2014/ideas.md

 Create a complete (or mostly complete) NativeCall binding for OpenGL and/or OpenGL ES.
 Create or translate example code for at least 2.x-style GL.
 Test that it works for at least the JVM or MoarVM backend.

 Possible mentors: ???

+### GUI toolkit bindings

+Create NativeCall bindings for a cross-platform windowing toolkit such as Qt or GTK+.
+Create or translate example code for a simple program that can be easily extended by programmers learning how to use the toolkit for their own applications.
+Test that it works for at least the JVM or MoarVM backend.

+Possible mentors: ???